 The decision regarding the type of delivery is significantly influenced by the knowledge possessed by mothers.
-The preference for VBAC correlated with a better is positively understanding of the advantages and disadvantages of both delivery methods (43).
+The preference for VBAC is positively correlated with а better of understanding the advantages disadvantages of both delivery methods (43).
 The increase in knowledge significantly reduces the fear and anxiety experienced by mothers during childbirth.
 The decision regarding the mode of childbirth is greatly influenced by deeprooted societal expectations and past experiences of giving birth (26).
 Mothers face a dilemma in deciding whether to have a VBAC due to various emotional, social, and healthcare system issues.
-Adequate physical and mental preparations are essential during pregnancy to promote a natural childbirth experience for mothers.
-Possessing а comprehensive understanding of the risks and advantages of cesarean section and natural childbirth is crucial for mothers to make informed decisions and better choices (31).
-Mothers with a sense of control and high self-confidence are more likely to establish a continuous supportive relationship with their healthcare provider and actively participate in their work (38).
+Adequate physical and mental preparations are essential during pregnancy to promote a natural childbirth experience for Possessing comprehensive a understanding of the risks and advantages of cesarean section and natural childbirth is crucial for mothers to make informed decisions and better choices (31).
+Mothers with a sense of control and high self-confidence are more likely establish a continuous supportive relationship with their healthcare provider and actively participate in their work (38).
 Policymakers should prioritize individual factors influencing pregnant women's decisionmaking regarding delivery type when expanding VBAC.
 The factors considered include mothers' awareness and attitudes towards childbirth (30).

-4. Surrounding individuals
+5. Surrounding individuals